Wang Qiang (tennis): 2018: Asian Games gold, two WTA Tour titles, world No. 20

 Wang received a wildcard into the China Open in Beijing.
 As a Wuhan Open semifinalist, she received a first-round bye.
-She defeated the 2017 French Open champion Jelena Ostapenko in the second round by 6–0, 6–0.
+She defeated the 2017 French Open champion Jeļena Ostapenko in the second round by 6–0, 6–0.
 In the third round, she beat Karolína Plíšková for the second time in consecutive weeks in straight sets.
 In the quarterfinal, she defeated Wuhan champion Aryna Sabalenka in two very tight sets.
 Her run ended in the semifinal, at the hands of former world No. 1, Caroline Wozniacki.
 However, her first ever Premier Mandatory semifinal earned her a new career-high ranking of No. 24.

 Wang was seeded sixth at the Hong Kong Open.
 She defeated Zhang Ling and Christina McHale to reach the quarterfinals, where she faced top seed Elina Svitolina.
 Wang took a decisive lead quickly, taking the first set 6–2 and was leading 5–2 in the second when the match was suspended for the night due to a sudden downpour.
 She closed out the set 6–4 the next day, advancing to the semifinals; she defeated fourth seed Garbiñe Muguruza in three sets, coming back from a 1–4 deficit in the third to win 7–5.
 In her third final of the year, Wang was defeated by 18-year-old Dayana Yastremska in straight sets.
 On 22 October, she reached a new career-high ranking of No. 22.

-She was awarded a wildcard to enter the Elite Trophy, but with withdrawals from both Serena Williams and Jelena Ostapenko, she qualified for the main draw with her ranking.
+She was awarded a wildcard to enter the Elite Trophy, but with withdrawals from both Serena Williams and Jeļena Ostapenko, she qualified for the main draw with her ranking.
 In her first round-robin match, she lost to Daria Kasatkina in three sets.
 She then played Madison Keys, winning the match in three sets.
 Later, Keys, as the winner of the group, announced her withdrawal due to a knee injury, allowing the second-placed Wang to play the semifinal match against Muguruza, where she won in straight sets.
 In the final, she was defeated by Ashleigh Barty.
 Her performance in Zhuhai saw her break the top 20 for the first time, and ensured she would end the year as world No. 20.